Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: Introduction

 where $n=0,1, \ldots$, $k$ is the in-plane wave vector along the direction perpendicular to the electric field, $E_M = \hbar v_F/l$ is the magnetic energy scale with $l = \sqrt{\hbar c /(e H)}$ being the magnetic length, $\beta = v_0/v_F = c E/(v_F H)$, $v_F$ is the Fermi velocity and $v_0$ is the drift velocity.
 Here and in what follows we assume that $H > 0$ and use CGS units.

 As the dimensionless parameter $\beta$, which characterizes the strength of the electric field for a given magnetic field, approaches its critical value $|\beta_c| = 1$, the Landau level staircase collapses into a single level \cite{Lukose2007PRL,Peres2007JPCM}.
 In an infinite system, this collapse can be interpreted as a transition from closed elliptic quasiparticle orbits when $|\beta| < 1$ ($|v_0| < v_F$) to open hyperbolic orbits when $|\beta| > 1$ ($|v_0| > v_F$) \cite{Shytov2009SSC}.

+It is worth noting an interesting connection between the problem of collapsing Landau levels and studies involving tilted Dirac cones in a strong magnetic field \cite{Goerbig2009EPL}.
+However, the key distinction lies in the term $\hbar k c E /H$, which lifts the Landau level degeneracy but does not induce the tilt.

-There is no Landau level collapse in ribbons because the orbit center cannot extend to infinity.
+Note also that there is no Landau level collapse in ribbons because the orbit center cannot extend to infinity.
 Instead, the electron- and hole-like levels on opposite edges of the ribbon become denser, with the distance between them scaling as $O(l^3/W^2)$, where $W$ is the ribbon width \cite{Herasymchuk2024PRB}.
 The presence of disorder inevitably causes the broadening of Landau levels, and as a result, these levels will merge due to their finite width.

 It was shown in \cite{Mahan1996PNAS} that a delta-shaped transport distribution function maximizes the thermoelectric properties of a material.
 This result indicates a narrow distribution of the energy of the electrons participating in the transport.
 Consequently, it is reasonable to expect that the thermoelectric properties of Dirac materials will be enhanced as they approach the regime of Landau level collapse.